Tucker Carlson: California was a “middle-class paradise” until “low-skilled immigration overwhelmed” the state

 From the December 5 edition of Fox News' Tucker Carlson Tonight:

 TUCKER CARLSON (HOST): It's no accident that California became the country's richest state.
 It was the land of limitless opportunity.

 Even if you never made millions there, you could live in what was, in effect, a middle class paradise.
 That's not true anymore.
 According to the census, almost a fifth of Californians now live in poverty.
 That's the highest percentage in the country.
 California's middle class is fleeing to Phoenix, and Reno, and Boise.
 Soon, the state will be comprised almost entirely of rich and poor.
 How did this happen?
 That question is rarely asked.

 The answer is pretty simple -- low-skilled immigration overwhelmed California.

 More than a quarter of the state's entire population, as of today, is foreign-born.
 Again, the highest rate in the country.

 Some of these immigrants are building successful new companies in Silicon Valley.
 Good for them, but most of them are not.
 In fact, the overwhelming majority of these immigrants are on welfare.
 Fully 72 percent of non-citizen households in the state of California now receive aid.
 That compares to just 35 percent of native born households, more than double the rate.

-Now, 100 years ago, immigrants came to California for opportunity, and now they come for the benefits.
+Now, a hundred years ago, immigrants came to California for opportunity, and now they come for the benefits.
 Who can blame them?
 Democrats long ago discovered that welfare is a handy vote-buying scheme.
 Free stuff equals political power.
 So, they give more, even as native-born Californians are forced to flee an increasingly unaffordable state.